 Add a Personal Touch to Your Guest Room

 Make sure there’s easy access to an outlet in the room and leave a welcome card with the WiFi code for internet access.
 Create a goody basket with bottled water, healthy snacks and tasty treats that your guests can enjoy when they have the late-night munchies.
 Place an overnight kit for your guests with extra toothbrush, toothpaste, floss, shampoo, lotion and so on.
-Think of the items that are provided in a hotel room, or things that you sometimes forget to pack when you’re travelling.
+Think of the items that are provided in a hotel room, or things that you sometimes forget to pack when you’re traveling.
 Set out extra towels.
 If your guest room has its own bathroom, check that spare rolls of toilet paper are easy to find and keep some cleaning supplies in the bathroom so your guests can discreetly clean up an accidental spill.

 You may also want to add one or two holiday or seasonal touches.
 For example: